Cover Your Bases: How to Minimize the Sequencing Coverage in DNA Storage Systems: Introduction

-As a result of its remarkable density and durability, DNA is a promising storage medium.
-One of the principal components in any DNA storage system~\cite{EZ17, OAC17, YGM17, AVA19} is a DNA sequencer, which reads back the user's pre-stored information.
+The sequencing process, which is done using a DNA sequencer, is one of the principal components in any DNA storage system~\cite{EZ17, OAC17, YGM17, AVA19}.
 Nowadays, DNA sequencers suffer from relatively slow throughput as well as high costs relative to other alternative storage technologies~\cite{Whitepaper, SH22, YK15}.
-These issues are related to the so-called \emph{coverage depth} of DNA storage, which is defined as the ratio between the number of reads that are sequenced and the number of synthesized oligos~\cite{HMG19}.
+These issues are related to the so-called \emph{coverage depth} of DNA storage, which is defined as the ratio between the number of reads that are sequenced and the number of designed strands~\cite{HMG19}.
 Reducing the coverage depth can improve the latency of any existing DNA storage system and reduce its costs.

-Motivated by the connection between the coverage depth, latency, and cost, in this work we initiate the study of a novel problem, referred to as the \emph{DNA coverage depth problem}.
+Motivated by the connection between the coverage depth, latency, and cost, and in an effort to design coding schemes that overcome the drawbacks associated with existing sequencing technologies, in this work we initiate the study of a novel problem, referred to as the \emph{DNA coverage depth problem}.
 Simply stated, the DNA coverage depth problem aims to minimize the coverage depth while maintaining system reliability.
-We will study the required coverage depth as a function of the DNA storage channel, the error-correcting code, and the reconstruction algorithm.
-Furthermore, we seek to understand how to pair an error-correcting code with a given reconstruction algorithm in order to minimize the coverage depth.
+We will study the required coverage depth as a function of the DNA storage channel, the error-correcting code, and the algorithms involved in retrieving the user's information.
+Furthermore, we seek to understand how to pair an error-correcting code with a given DNA storage system in order to minimize the coverage depth.
 This problem will be studied under both the random and non-random access settings.
+While the latter addresses the problem of retrieving all the information that was being stored, the former describes the case in which the user is interested in retrieving only a specific part of the stored information.
+Moreover, we plan to suggest coding schemes that optimize the required coverage depth and to study, both theoretically and experimentally, how one can utilize codes to minimize the sequencing time and costs.